This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 8. Go Whale Watching

-Sri Lanka is the ideal destination to observe wildlife in various forms.
+Sri Lanka is the ideal destination to observe wildlife in their natural habitat.
 Apart from the obvious and mandatory option of an elephant safari, whale watching is also an exciting way to enjoy a unique experience in Sri Lanka.

-Keep in mind that it’s not 100% certain that you will actually get to see a whale but a day out in the sea can never be a bad day anyway.
-Before you book one of the whale-watching tours, please make sure that the company you’ve chosen complies with all international whale watching guidelines.
+Keep in mind that it’s not certain you’ll actually get to see a whale but a day out in the sea can never be a bad idea.

 Powered by GetYourGuide